deep-foundation/sdk/README.md

-A "template" for creating nextjs applications that use deep.
+A template/boilerplate for creating nextjs applications that use deep.
 It is recommended to merge with this repository to have its improvements in your nextjs application!

+Just erase `pages/index.tsx` `Page` component body.

 # How to make this repository pullable in your repository
 ```